PrasidhChauhan/PrasidhChauhan/README.md

 👋 Hi, I’m Prasidh Chauhan a high school student currently in college Jaypee Institute of Information Technology

-An aspiring developer and like learning new technology
+-An aspiring developer and like learning new technology

-👀 I’m interested in learning new technology
+-👀 I’m interested in learning new technology

-🌱 I’m currently learning C programming
+-🌱 I’m currently learning C programming

 Prasidh Chauhan